 - Visit your local SLCL branch each time you read 100 books and receive a sticker.
 When you reach 500 books, your child will receive a free book and a small prize.
-When you complete 1000 books, your child will receive a free book and a drawstring bag with school supplies.
+When you complete 1000 books, your child will receive a free book, a drawstring bag and other fun items.

 Can we really read that many books before kindergarten?
 Yes!
 If you read one book a day you can complete the program within three years.

 Can other people read to my child besides me?
 Stories read by parents, grandparents, siblings, etc. all count.
 You can also count books read at story times.

 But my child wants to read the same book over and over!
 The good news is that repetition is important to learning and you can count that book multiple times.